gchq/stroom-docs/dev-guide/stroom-in-an-ide.md

-# Running Stroom in an IDE (IntelliJ)
+# Running Stroom v6.x onwards in an IDE (IntelliJ)

-Here at Stroom Towers we tend to use IntelliJ as our Java IDE of choice.
+We tend to use IntelliJ as our Java IDE of choice.
 This is a guide for running Stroom in IntelliJ for the purposes of developing/debugging Stroom.

 ## Prerequisites